buildpacks/rfcs/text/0000-stack-buildpacks.md

 [what-it-is]: #what-it-is

 - *stack buildpack* - (a.k.a. stackpack) a type of buildpack that runs with root privileges against the stack image(s) instead of an app.
 Stack buildpacks must not make changes to the build and run images that either violate stack [compatibility guarantees](https://github.com/buildpacks/spec/blob/main/platform.md#compatibility-guarantees) or violate the contract defined by that stack's author.
-- *userspace buildpack* - the traditional definition of a buildpack (i.e. does not run as root, and runs against an app)
+- *application buildpack* - the traditional definition of a buildpack (i.e. does not run as root, and runs against an app)
 - *app image* - the final image produced by a buildpack build.
 It consists of a run-image combined with layers created by buildpacks.
 - *extend phase* - a new buildpack phase in which a stack buildpack may create a layer for the app image.

 A new type of buildpack, called a stack buildpack, may run against a stack (both build and run images) in order to extend it in ways that are only possible by running privileged commands.
-Unlike userspace buildpacks, stack buildpack can modify any path (with exceptions) on the filesystem.
-Userspace buildpack can only create/modify disjoint layers (either by adding a dir to `<layers>` or modifying an app slice), which makes possible features like individual layer reuse that is independent or ordering.
+Unlike application buildpacks, stack buildpack can modify any path (with exceptions) on the filesystem.
+Application buildpacks can only create/modify disjoint layers (either by adding a dir to `<layers>` or modifying an app slice), which makes possible features like individual layer reuse that is independent or ordering.

 A stackpack may also define a list of mixins that it can provide to the stack, or indicate that it can provide _any_ mixin.
 In this way, a stack that is missing a mixin required by a buildpack may have that mixin provided by a stack buildpack.